bcoles/kasld/README.md

 make install      # install to /usr/local (PREFIX=/usr/local)
-make uninstall    # remove installed files make clean        # remove build directory make help         # show all targets and options
+make uninstall    # remove installed files make clean        # remove build directory make print-deps   # list build dependencies (libs + per-component flags) make help         # show all targets and options
 ```

+`make print-deps` reports the required toolchain, the two optional libraries
+(`pthread`, `zlib`) with their auto-detection result for the current compiler,
+and the per-component compile/link flag exceptions — enough to populate a
+distribution package's control file without reading the Makefile's probe logic.

 KASLD can be cross-compiled with `make` by specifying the appropriate
 compiler (`CC`).
 Static linking is applied automatically when cross-compiling: